hideya/langchain-google-genai-ex/README.md

 // Result: Even weather and filesystem calls fail!
 ```

-> **📣 Recent Updates**: Google has relaxed some schema requirements in newer SDK versions (v1.7.0+) and Gemini 2.5, now supporting `$ref`, `$defs`, and other JSON Schema features through new `*JsonSchema` fields.
-However, LangChain.js `ChatGoogleGenerativeAI` still uses the legacy `parameters` field with the original OpenAPI 3.0 subset restrictions.

-> **Technical Note**: Google Vertex AI (not Gemini API) provides OpenAI-compatible endpoints with more relaxed schema requirements, but requires different authentication and billing setup.

 **This library handles all these schema incompatibilities automatically, transforming complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**

 ## Complete Usage Example